 IN THIS ARTICLE

-Norovirus is mainly spread by the fecal-oral route person-to-person.
-The virus is contagious and is also spread by droplets in the air (usually by droplets associated with vomiting), and if the droplets land on food or other objects, the virus can be transmitted to the mouth when touched by the hands.
+Norovirus is highly contagious from person to person.
+It is mainly spread by the fecal-oral route from person to person, either directly by contact with an infected individual or indirectly by contaminated foods or surfaces.
+The virus is also spread by droplets in the air (usually by droplets associated with vomiting), and if the droplets land on food or other objects, the virus can be transmitted to the mouth when touched by the hands.

 Must Read Articles Related to Norovirus

 Norovirus - Symptoms

 What symptoms and signs did you experience with your norovirus infection?